What you need to know about monkeypox in Southern Nevada

 What is the status of monkeypox in Southern Nevada?

-The SNHD is currently reporting twelve confirmed cases in Clark County.
+The SNHD is currently reporting 229 confirmed cases in Clark County.

 Who is eligible for the monkeypox vaccine, and how can I get it?